Mass Rapid Transit (Singapore): Jurong Region Line

 First proposed as an LRT line when originally announced in 2001, the 20 km Jurong Region Line has since been upgraded to be a medium capacity line after the project was revived in 2013.
 The new configuration encompasses West Coast, Tengah and Choa Chu Kang and Jurong.

-West Coast extension
+JS2A infill station and West Coast extension

+Announced in March 2026, JS2A station between Choa Chu Kang West and Tengah is planned to be opened in the mid-2030s.
+The station will serve the upcoming Forest Hill district of Tengah.

-An extension of the Jurong Region Line to meet with the Circle Line is currently under study, which if fulfilled, will provide commuters on the line easier access to the central area of the city.
+An extension of the Jurong Region Line to meet with the Circle Line is currently under study, which if fulfilled, will provide commuters from the West Region an alternative mode of rail transport to the Central Region.
 Originally proposed to terminate at Haw Par Villa station, the plan was later revised to be linked to Kent Ridge station instead.
 The extension is planned to be opened in two phases, with the first phase linking Pandan Reservoir station to West Coast station on the Cross Island Line by the late 2030s, and the second phase completing the extension to Kent Ridge station by the early 2040s.